GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-input-field-name/index.md

 ---
 layout: post
-title: "Not all ARIA input fields have accessible names"
+title: "ARIA input fields do not have accessible names"
 description: |
   Learn how to improve your web page's accessibility by making sure that assistive technology users can access the names of your input fields.